vikitaotiz/micro-reddit/README.md

 - Once the server is up, open this link 'http://127.0.0.1:3000' on your browser

 - Incase you get this error 'Webpacker::Manifest::MissingEntryError in posts#index'
-- Run 'bundle exec rake webpacker:install'
+- Run 'bundle exec rails webpacker:install'

 ## About the game